mckulpa/kubernetes-backend-demo/kubernetes/step10/EXERCISE.md

 # Other

-Notice how rollouts (update image tag in a deployment and apply) change after adding the probes (in comparison to what was observed on step5).
+Notice how rollouts (update image tag in a deployment and apply) changed too after adding the probes (in comparison to what was observed on step5).